Andrew1J/DASH/README.md

 - The maximum length of the hostname is 4096 characters, but the system's limit is likely lower

 ### Bugs
-- Tabs might behave weirdly with some prompts.
+- Tab + baskspace might behave weirdly with some prompts, but otherwise should work fine.

 ### Function Headers
 ***parse.c***: (parses input to be run by run.c)